Long Term Care Planning

 Note: This may not be the appropriate way ahead if you are already booked to go into a rest home as few providers will accommodate this.
 Also, the capital released may not be enough to meet the care costs for the longer term.

 This is a “niche” area where just a handful of insurers operate.
 The principle is that if you are going into care then you pay a lump sum.
 In return, the insurer promises to pay the care home (a set amount) for as long as you (the annuitant) live there.

 There is an associated tax perk: provided the payment goes directly to the care home, you don’t pay income tax.
 Normally the proceeds of an annuity would be taxed at your marginal rate.

 As with all annuities, you are gambling that you will live long enough for the exercise to be worthwhile.
 Should you die early on, the insurer wins.
 If, on the other hand, you live for many years, you are the winner.
-On a grand scale, the insurer always wins overall because they employ actuaries to estimate policyholders) longevity and price accordingly.
+On a grand scale, the insurer always win because they employ actuaries to estimate policyholders longevity and price accordingly.

 Care annuities are different from standard pension annuities in another way.
 As they are offered to older people (the average age of someone taking out one of these plans is 85) their cost is based more on an individual’s health than on other, wider economic factors such as investment returns.

 The Care Act 2014

 The Care Act 2014 says that local authorities must now try to help you find financial information and advice that will help you plan and pay for your care needs.

 This can range from helping you to filling in benefit claim forms to showing you where you can get advice about choosing the best long-term care option for you.
 They will also be able to put you in touch with local organisations and advisers.